ashishbajaj99/mic/README.md

 # mic
-A simple stream wrapper for arecord (Linux (including Raspbian), Windows) and sox (Mac).
+A simple stream wrapper for arecord (Linux (including Raspbian)) and sox (Mac/Windows).
 Returns a Passthrough stream object so that stream control like pause(), resume(), pipe(), etc. are all available.

 I've tested this on my Raspberry Pi in a speech recognition project called Ashiya and it works very well.
 Here are my node versions on raspberry pi: